skydoves/ElasticViews/README.md

 ```

 ###ElasticAction
-you can give touch effect all of Views or ViewGroups very simply.<br>
+you can give all of Views or GroupViews touch effect very simply.<br>
 ```java
 // argument : View or ViewGroup, Animation duration, scaleX, scaleY ElasticAction.doAction(anyViews, duration, 0.9f, 0.9f);
 ```

 ####Example : Normal Button
-you can give touch effect all of Views.
+you can give all of Views touch effect.
 ```java
 @OnClick(R.id.button)
     public void addNewAlarm(View v){